Former ad man Kevin Roberts' bold resort-style home on market

 A stunning architectural home that could be mistaken for an art gallery or a resort has come on the market.

-Owned by former Saatchi and Saatchi boss Kevin Roberts, the bold Remuera home sits on more than 3500sq m of lush gardens, has its own tennis court - and even an indoor squash court.
+Owned by former Saatchi and Saatchi boss Kevin Roberts, the home in Remuera, Auckland, sits on more than 3500sq m of lush gardens, has its own tennis court - and even an indoor squash court.

 The Portland Rd home, with a CV of more than $12m, was designed in the 1990s as a family home - perfect for Roberts' then teenage children.